-But in order to prepare for the future, brands need to consider how to deliver on these skyrocketing expectations.
-Luckily, our research also shows that preferences are beginning to shift across generations, with younger demographics preferring more customer self-service options and seeing the benefits of intelligent chatbots more clearly.
+But in order to prepare for the future, brands need to know which trends are most important and be ready to deliver on these skyrocketing expectations.
+Luckily, customer experience trends also show that preferences are beginning to shift across generations, with younger demographics preferring more customer self-service options and seeing the benefits of intelligent chatbots more clearly.
 Read on to learn what the data says about the need for CX speed and how self-service options can deliver.

 What Is Customer Self-Service?